alphagov/govuk_publishing_components/docs/real-user-metrics.md

 Instructions for how to update are in our copy of the file.
 In summary:

 - `customerid` and `samplerate` are the things we need to set (copy them from the current version)
-- the structure of the file sometimes changes so you might need to comb through to find them (`samplerate` is currently around line 443, but might change)
+- `customerid` has to be inside the `LUX = (function () {` declaration
-- `customerid` has to be at the end of the file
+- update the `getCustomerId` function to simply return the customerid, see [this PR for related information](https://github.com/alphagov/govuk_publishing_components/pull/3592)

 ### Testing

 You can test the changes locally to ensure the file has been updated correctly.

 - temporarily set the `debug` option in the reporter to `true` for testing purposes
-- load your local system and accept cookies
+- load a local application pointed at your local components gem, and accept cookies
 - paste this command into the browser console: `copy(window.LUX.getDebug())` (it'll say `undefined` but the output will be in your copy/paste buffer)
 - visit the [SpeedCurve debugging tool](https://speedcurve-metrics.github.io/lux.js/debug-parser.html) and paste the output into it, and check the output for errors